Serpens: A High Bandwidth Memory Based Accelerator for General-Purpose Sparse Matrix-Vector Multiplication: Conclusion

 GraphLily~\cite{hu2021graphlily} uses a BLAS-based processing model~\cite{kepner2016mathematical} which represents graph applications in a generalized SpMV to design an FPGA overlay as a general accelerator for graph processing.
 To run different graph applications, GraphLily configures the data type, the generalized binary multiplication, and the generalized reduction.
 For example, to support a floating-point SpMV, GraphLily sets the data type to float and maps the generalized binary multiplication to arithmetic multiplication and the reduction to arithmetic addition.
 SpMV never uses the other hardware instances of the generalized operations.
 Moreover, GraphLily deploys an arbiter vector unit to load data from off-chip memory and supply it to processing engines which have no bank conflicts.
 The arbiter vector unit is flexible in BFS and SSSP.
 However, for SpMV processing, we know the vector accessing sequence in advance.
 Thus, GraphLily does not fully customize the vector handling for SpMV.
 Nevertheless, the overlay makes GraphLily support a wide spectrum of graph applications including BFS, SSSP, and PageRank besides SpMV.

-For SpMM acceleration, Sextans~\cite{song2021sextans} needs to balance the allocation of memory channels to one sparse and two dense matrices, because SpMM needs to stream on three large matrices and the matrix sizes are comparable.
+For SpMM acceleration, Sextans~\cite{song2021sextans} balances the allocation of memory channels to one sparse and two dense matrices, because SpMM needs to stream on three large matrices of comparable sizes.
 Specifically, Sextans allocates 8 channels for the sparse matrix and 20 channels for the two dense matrices.
-Besides, to achieve a high computation throughput, Sextans shares a sparse elements to eight dense matrix elements.
+Besides, to achieve a high computation throughput, Sextans shares a sparse elements with eight dense matrix elements.
 The sharing consumes FPGA logic resource and on-chip BRAMs.
-However, the dense vectors in SpMV is quite a bit smaller than the dense matrices in SpMM.
+However, the dense vectors in SpMVs are quite smaller than the dense matrices in SpMM.
 To support an SpMV run, Sextans configures $N=8$ to run an SpMM and retires the first column vector of the SpMM output as the result of SpMV.
-Thus, we can allocate less channels for the vector and more channels for the sparse matrix.
+However, we can allocate less channels for the vector and more channels for the sparse matrix.
 Moreover, an SpMV accelerator can save the on-chip logic and memory resource previously used for the SpMM sharing.